r1-yash/Deductra/README.md

 - `POST /deductra_ask` — body: `{ "query": "..." }`; returns `{ "answer", "sources" }` where `sources` is a list of `{ "url" }` from Tavily.

 The model is instructed to return XML-like tags (`<ANSWER>`, `<question>`); the dashboard parses those for the main reply and follow-up chips.

-## License

-Add a license file if you intend to open-source this project.